JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 [^Pearson]: Pearson, K. (1901).
 LIII.
 On lines and planes of closest fit to systems of points in space. *The London, Edinburgh, and Dublin philosophical magazine and journal of science*, 2(11), 559-572.
 [^Hotelling]: Hotelling, H. (1933).
 Analysis of a complex of statistical variables into principal components. *Journal of educational psychology*, 24(6), 417.
 [^Review]: Muandet, K., Fukumizu, K., Sriperumbudur, B., & Schölkopf, B. (2017).
 Kernel mean embedding of distributions: A review and beyond.
 Foundations and Trends® in Machine Learning, 10(1-2), 1-141.
+[^Aronszajn]: Aronszajn, N. (1950).
+Theory of reproducing kernels. *Transactions of the American mathematical society*, 68(3), 337-404.
+[^Schol]: Schölkopf, B., Smola, A. J., & Bach, F. (2002). *Learning with kernels: support vector machines, regularization, optimization, and beyond*.
+MIT press.
 [^Jaya]: Jayasumana, S., Hartley, R., Salzmann, M., Li, H., & Harandi, M. (2013).
 Kernel methods on the Riemannian manifold of symmetric positive definite matrices.
 In *proceedings of the IEEE Conference on Computer Vision and Pattern Recognition* (pp. 73-80).
+[^Mercer]: Mercer, J. (1909).
+Xvi. functions of positive and negative type, and their connection the theory of integral equations. *Philosophical transactions of the royal society of London.
+Series A, containing papers of a mathematical or physical character*, 209(441-458), 415-446.